Mathilda Wiberg: Historic 2025 championship

 The championship was decided at the Grand Prix of Portugal II in Vila Velha de Ródão on 21 September 2025.
 Starting from second position on the grid after qualifying behind Peter Morin, Wiberg controlled the race after both her main championship rivals were eliminated by mechanical failures.
 Championship leader and younger brother Hilmer Wiberg retired with technical problems on lap 25, while pole-sitter Peter Morin suffered an engine failure caused by a blown fuse.

 Wiberg set a fastest lap of 53.814 seconds and won by a margin of 1.968 seconds over Lithuanian driver Edgaras Riabko, securing not only the race victory but the 2025 UIM F2 World Championship.
 The victory made her the first woman to win a Formula-class world championship in any form of motorsport.

+Following her championship victory, Smedjebacken municipality recognised her achievement by awarding her the prestationsmedalj achievement medal.
+In January 2026, the Union Internationale Motonautique named her 2025 UIM Driver of the Year in recognition of her historic championship victory.